tobyjdore/tobyjdore.github.io/_posts/2019-01-21-capstone-report.markdown

 I used flask to build a web app for the MLP Classifier model and deployed it [here](http://tobyjdore.pythonanywhere.com){:target='blank'}.

+When I deployed the app I realised that entering no information returned a default probability of 0.62 that the speaker was Conservative.
+To get around this I manually set a threshold of 0.62 to return Conservative and scaled the displayed probabilities so that a 0.62/0.38 split would be displayed as 0.5/0.5

+I also included a check that transformed the entered speech and counted the total number of predictor words in it.
+If there were none (because the text box was blank or no words were entered that appeared in the training data) then it would return 'No data' on the prediction page.

 ----
 ### Possible further investigation